evandisoft/RedOnion/README.md

 ## Feedback

+All feedback is appreciated.
 Feedback can be left on our forum [thread](https://forum.kerbalspaceprogram.com/index.php?/topic/183050-wip-redonion-020-unrestricted-in-game-scripting-has-repl-editor-and-intellisense-lua-and-a-custom-jsruby-like-language-implemented-tested-on-ksp-161/), as a new [issue](https://github.com/evandisoft/RedOnion/issues), or as a comment on any of our [videos](Videos.md).

 ## Contributing